Is corroded ammo safe to shoot?

 Any ammunition that is made of metal will be vulnerable to corrosion.
 Most modern bullets are made with lead or lead alloys.
 Because these minerals contain little-to-no iron, the damage you see on most bullets probably isn’t rust, but a different form of corrosion.

-READ ALSO: What is bracket used for in construction?
+READ ALSO: What is ICS and ICU in circuit breaker?

 Should ammo be stored in ammo cans?